Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality

 \subsection{Spectral influence: a global approach}

-0.5cm We introduced above the concept of spectral influence as a measure of local influence, and it was demonstrated that this quantity is reliant on closed walks that involve the vertex under consideration, which in turn require the existence of Hamiltonian cycles (theorem \ref{Circuitstheorem}).
-The total sum of the elementary influences will be as large as the number of vertices involved in Hamiltonian cycles, to achieve the maximum when all the vertices are contained in one dominant cycle (\textbf{redundancy effect}).
-Conversely, the total sum will decreases as much as the flow is split into small Hamiltonian cycles and loops.\\
+0.5cm The concept of spectral influence was introduced as a measure of local influence, and it was demonstrated that this quantity depends on closed walks involving the vertex under consideration, which in turn require the existence of Hamiltonian cycles (theorem \ref{Circuitstheorem}).
+The total sum of the elementary influences will be as large as the number of vertices involved in Hamiltonian cycles, reaching its maximum when all the vertices are contained in one dominant cycle (\textbf{redundancy effect}).
+Conversely, the total sum will decrease as the flow is divided into smaller Hamiltonian cycles and loops.

 Given a subset $S \subseteq V$ of cardinal $k$, one can write